chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 node run list remove
 -----------------------------------------------------
-The following ``knife node run list remove`` settings can be added to the knife.rb file:
+The following ``knife node run list remove`` settings can be added to the config.rb file:

 ``knife[:run_list]``
    The run-list that is passed as part of the command itself.

 raw
 -----------------------------------------------------
-The following ``knife raw`` settings can be added to the knife.rb file:
+The following ``knife raw`` settings can be added to the config.rb file:

 ``knife[:chef_repo_path]``
    Adds the the ``--chef-repo-path`` option.